lixmk/Concierge/pydev/README.md

 Blog: <http://exfil.co/2016/06/14/exploiting-vertx-door-controllers/>

 ## Pydev
 These scripts are the "future" versions of the .sh scripts.
-Once all the .sh scripts have been ported to python and tested, they .sh scripts will be depreciated (but probably saved in ./old or something, just in case).
+Once all the .sh scripts have been ported to python and tested, the .sh scripts will not be updated anymore (but probably saved in ./old or something, just in case).
 ## Notes
 The "mass" .py scripts require netaddr which can be installed with `pip install netaddr`